b00tl04d/ism-notes-from-year-2-sem-2-onwards/DFI/Lesson 9 (Historical Cellular).md

 Can you tell if there is anything special about the cell network diagram?

 Why the cells are all in Hexagon?

+Hexagonal shapes are preferred than square or circle in cellular architecture because it covers an entire area without overlapping!!